EMT/things-we-find/README.md

 Public code repository for http://thingswefind.com – A collaborative collection of lovely things powered by the genius that is [GimmeBar](https://gimmebar.com/).

-We designed and built this in a weekend, whilst doing all the usual weekend stuff, so it’s a tad rough-and-ready.
+We designed and built this in a weekend.
+It wasn’t a weekend dedicated to making this, we did it whilst doing all the usual weekend stuff.
+It’s a tad rough-and-ready.

 ## Here’s how it works

 We have a collaborative GimmeBar collection containing all of the stuff that appears on thingswefind.com.
 We query the public GimmeBar’s API with a simple public method for grabbing the latest stuff added to the collection and display it on the site.
 The API call is wrapped by the little api.php script included in this repository.

 Categories are GimmeBar tags (the kind you add to GimmeBar as #hastags).

 ## If you’re here about the tags/categories